-Children can be seriously injured or killed if the shoulder belt is worn behind their back, under their legs, or wrapped around (Continued)
+Children can be seriously injured or strangled if a shoulder belt is wrapped around their neck.
+The shoulder belt can tighten but cannot be loosened if it is locked The shoulder belt locks when it is pulled all the way out of the retractor.
+It unlocks when the shoulder belt is allowed to go all the way back into the retractor, but it cannot do this if it is wrapped around a child's neck.
+If the shoulder belt is locked and tightened around a child's neck. the only way to loosen the belt is to cut it.

-their neck.
-The shoulder belt can tighten but cannot be loosened if it is locked.
-The shoulder belt locks when it is pulled all the way out of the retractor.
-It unlocks when the shoulder belt is allowed to go all the way back into the retractor, but it cannot do this if it is wrapped around the child.
-Never leave children unattended in a vehicle and never allow children to improperly wear, or play with, the seat belts.
+Never leave children unattended in a vehicle and never allow children to play with the seat belts.